 Around it all, achingly beautiful Mediterranean blue.
 Here are 10 photos that best depict the balance of relaxation and exploration Sardinia offers.

 I rarely edit a top 10 collection to include more than one photo from the same location.
 Scroll down a little and you’ll see why the Gulf of Orosei demands exception.

 Parco Nazionale (National Park) del Golfo di Orosei e del Gennargentu, Sardinia’s largest national park serves as the backdrop to the real-life fantasy beach seen above.

 Sardinia has over 100 beaches.
 Six of the most beautiful lie along the Gulf of Orosei.
-In tomorrow’s post I’ll share more details about how to get to the most illusive and my favorite seen below!
+In tomorrow’s post, I’ll share more details about how to get to the most elusive and my favorite is seen below!

 Oldest Olive Trees in the World

 Olivastri Millenari is a grove of wild olive trees a bit off the beaten path in northern Sardinia.
 Here olive trees nearly 4,000 years old still bear fruit.
 Perhaps the fountain of youth is being wild.